alekzandriia/alekzandriia/README.md

 🇨🇦 Hailing from the Great White North

-🔗 I’m currently working on updating my portfolio **--Stay tuned!** 📺
+🔗 I’m currently working on migrating my Wordpress blog to Gatsby **--Stay tuned!** 📺

 💌 You can reach me @ **hello@alekzandriia.com**